beastrc/learn-web3_dapp/markdown/avalanche/avalanche-02-account.md

 # Take your keys

-Whitout identity how could you expect to interact with any others entities populating the Avalanche Moutains ?
+Whitout identity how could you expect to interact with any others entities populating the web3 space ?

 ------------------------